-Brennah Black Poses Provocatively On Bed With Legs Parted In Flirty Teddy: ‘Super Spreader’
+Brennah Black Poses Provocatively On Bed With Legs Parted In Flirty Teddy: 'Super Spreader'

 Blond bombshell Brennah Black knows how to get attention, and she did it in a provocative way with her latest Instagram share.
 In the update, she struck several seductive poses on a bed while wearing a flirty teddy with a pair of fishnet pantyhose.

 Brennah was dressed in all black for the photo shoot.
 Her teddy had a low-cut neckline and high-cut legs.
-The number had several fishnet panels around the middle which flashed her bare skin.
-It had an open back with straps that crisscrossed on her back.
+The number had several fishnet panels around the middle which revealed her bare skin underneath.
+It had an open back with crisscrossed straps.
 Her hose were seamless, giving the outfit a sexy vibe.

-The update consisted of four sultry snapshots that captured Brennah on a bed dressed in white linens.
-The bed had a high, padded headboard and windows were visible on one wall.
+The update consisted of four sultry snapshots which captured Brennah on a bed dressed in white linens.
+The bed had a high, padded headboard, and windows were visible along one wall.

-In the caption, the popular influencer left a flirty remark, which got her followers to talking.
+In the caption, the popular influencer left a flirty remark, which got her followers talking.

 "If all types of Super Spreading was like yours nobody would complain, LOL :P," joked one admirer.